mschellenger96/gsg_project/README.md

 	- Changed database names to match current example database names

 	- Updated FindBuildingInfo method from Lesson 2 to use the AFElementSearch.FineElements method rather than AFElement.FindElemetns
+		- Updated method to fit format and conventions of other methods in solution